technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 06/Lab06.md

     ![](./media/image25.png)

-17. In the **National Holidays** path, add a message node with the following text:
+17. In the **National Holidays** path, add a message node.
+    Copy the following text to a notepad and then copy it from there and paste it to the newly added Message node.

     ```
     National holidays for 2025:
     -	New Year’s Day:	Jan 1